Cablefish1/RPGodotRessources/README.md

 Teach you to install themes to the Godot Editor.
 Published at godot 3.4 but might still work the same in later versions.
 Sample theme:  https://mounirtohami.itch.io/godot-dark-theme

 **[Game Programming Patterns](https://gameprogrammingpatterns.com/)**

 An online book on how to more effectively tie your code together.
 Contains loads of useful advice and practices for anyone just beyond absolute beginner level.

+**[Learn the GDScript Language](https://www.udemy.com/course/learn-the-gdscript-programming-language/)** - Paid course for Godot 3.5

+Quite expensive compared to the value gained.
+Best bought on sales which happens very often.

 ## Other usefull ressources
 **[Yanfly Comics](http://yanfly.moe/comics/)** - comics about RPGs and game design.
 Not Godot specifically.